 The Simplest Ingredients

 The platter of petite, potato pillows coated with glistening flecks of basil pesto that Francesca's mother made us that night was beautiful.
 The gnocchi recipe she taught us had just three ingredients - boiled, starchy russet potatoes combined with a minimal amount of flour (too much flour and your gnocchi are going to be heavy), and a bit of salt - no eggs.
 I've tweaked her version to be a little more user-friendly here, because to be honest, eggless gnocchi are very tricky to get the hang of, very delicate to handle.
 I'm afraid if I post the eggless version here, there will be a number of you who will try it, get frustrated, and curse me.
 So, a bit of egg it is.

 In the version here, I incorporate just enough egg to act as a bit of a binder for the gnocchi.
 We still aren't using an excessive amount of flour, and the resulting gnocchi are deliciously light.
 They can also stand up to a toss with your favorite sauce.
 You can see them pictured at the top of this post, tossed with this favorite pesto.

 If you are committed to trying an eggless version, try this version first.
-After that, perhaps the next time around, use half the egg, and the time after that go for no egg.
+After that, perhaps the next time around, use half the egg or an egg yolk, and the time after that go for no egg.
 By that time, you should have all the other steps figured out and you'll have a better vantage point and level of experience from which to work You'll also have a better sense of how to handle and work with the dough.